 April 26, 2007By: Melissa Freeman, MD, PGY1

 For over a decade now, statins, or 3-hydroxy-3-methylglutaryl coenzyme A reductase inhibitors, have facilitated millions of patients in the management of their atherosclerosis.
-Statins are known for their ability to reduce hepatic lipoproteins, up-regulate hepatic …
+Statins are known for their ability to reduce hepatic lipoproteins, up-regulate …

 How Do You Estimate Stroke Risk After a Transient Ischemic Attack?